morgan311/UbuntuNetworkServices/README.md

 }

-Above are the minimum configurations, enter subnet and mask of your network then enter desired ranges, in this instance the dhcp server will issus IP addresses in two ranges 10.0.0.100-150 and 10.0.0.200-225
+Above are the minimum configurations, enter subnet and mask of your network then enter desired ranges, in this instance the dhcp server will issue IP addresses in two ranges 10.0.0.100-150 and 10.0.0.200-225

-Next configure DHCP to only issue adddress on your private network
+Next configure DHCP to only issue addresses on your private network
 * sudo nano /etc/default/isc-dhcp-server
 * INTERFACESv4="ens33"  <--private network nic
 * restart service and confirm client is getting ip from server